n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MQTTTrigger/README.md

 ## Example Usage

-This workflow allows you to receive messages for a [MQTT] queue via MQTT Trigger.
+This workflow allows you to receive messages from a queue using the MQTT Trigger node.
 You can also find the [workflow](https://n8n.io/workflows/657) on the website.
 This example usage workflow would use the following node.
 - [MQTT Trigger]()

 The final workflow should look like the following image.